isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-april.md

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep

-CSP-partners voor directe factuur en indirecte providers
+Directe CSP-factuurpartners en indirecte providers

 ### <a name="details"></a>Details